Heinrich Klutschak

-Heinrich Wenzel Klutschak (3 May 1848 – 26 March 1890) was an Austrian-American engineer, artist, naturalist, author, and explorer.
+Heinrich Wenzel Klutschak (3 May 1848 – 26 March 1890) was an Austrian-American engineer, artist, naturalist, writer, and explorer.
 He travelled to the Arctic and Southern Atlantic, visiting Repulse Bay, Nunavut in 1871 and South Georgia in 1877.
 He served as a part of Frederick Schwatka's 1878–1880 Arctic expedition to uncover information about the lost 1845 Franklin Expedition.
 He wrote and provided illustrations of his voyages, and provided one of the earliest reliable Western accounts of the Aivilingmiut, Utkuhikhalingmiut, and Netsilingmiut Inuit.

 Early life and travels

 Heinrich Klutschak was born 3 May 1848 in Prague, Austrian Empire (modern day Czech Republic).
 His father was Franz Klutschak, the editor-in-chief and owner of the magazine Bohemia as well the editor for many other Czech and German language magazines and journals.
 Heinrich Klutschak simultaneously studied engineering at the German Technical University and at the Artillery College.
 He was subsequently posted to the First Artillery Regiment of the Austrian (later Austro-Hungarian) army on 15 May 1866.
 He stayed with the regiment until he was discharged on 7 June 1871, after which he emigrated to the United States.